 The evolution of recreation and local history is also detailed at the Visitor Center and interpretive displays along the park trails.

-The Joseph A. Griffin Visitor Center is part of the new Family Activity Center located at the southern end Onondaga Lake Park in Liverpool, New York.
+The Joseph A. Griffin Visitor Center is part of the Family Activity Center located at the southern end Onondaga Lake Park in Liverpool, New York.

 For more information, contact Onondaga Lake Park at (315) 453-6712.